chancecorbeil/cc-starter-theme/README.md

 # cc-starter-theme

-## A theme built with Underscrores and Bulma.
+A wordpress starter theme built with Underscrores and Bulma.
-## Built by Chance Corbeil

-## A theme for starting new WordPress themes.